Greetings! Bjork here. I am Lindsay’s husband and the proud

 What will we be doing with the money?

-All of the money we’re earning from Pinch of Yum goes to the Children’s Shelter of Cebu.
+All of the money we’re earning from Pinch of Yum this month will go to the Children’s Shelter of Cebu.

 The reality is that we’re all super busy people, but if you have five minutes I’d encourage you to meet the kids at CSC and read their stories.
 If you’re feeling extra ambitious you can listen to this song while you browse through the CSC site.